HappybearGaming/QuickHeal/README.md

 -- The following functions give paladins that choose to heal in melee additional tools to automate Holy Strike and Holy Shock.

-`/run qhHStrike(93,3)` -- Smart Holy Stike function, 1st number is the min %healing threshold to trigger, the 2nd number is the # of targets needed under threshold (DEFAULT set at 93% threshold on 3 targets)
+`/run qhHStrike(93,3)` -- Smart Holy Stike function, 1st number is the min %healing threshold to trigger, the 2nd number is the # of targets needed under threshold (DEFAULT set at 93% threshold on 3 targets)<Br>
 `/run qhHShock(85)` -- Holy shock function which is independant from general threshold.
 Number is the min % healing threshold to trigger (DEFAULT is set to 85%).
 If you prefer using the general threshold, always use /`qh hot`

 ## ChangeLog: